-The classic Chicken Vindaloo Indian dish gets a simple slow cooker makeover that is packed with the most flavorful spices and ingredients!
+The classic Chicken Vindaloo Indian dish gets a simple Slow Cooker or Instant Pot makeover that is packed with the most flavorful spices and ingredients!
 A dish that is great for busy weeknights so you can set it and forget it.

 Chicken Vindaloo you guys.
 My FAVORITE EVER Indian dish.
 You know how you can visit various ethnic restaurants, and still always pick the same meal?
 I do that with Mexican food (Chicken Enchilada Verdes) and I do that with Indian food (Chicken Vindaloo).
 If you haven’t tried Vindaloo before, it’s a definite must!
 It is pretty much the perfect Amy dish.
 Full of spice, tangy with vinegar and mustard seeds, and very spicy.